Correcting Neck Posture: A Key To Pain Relief

 In the example to the left a forward neck posture of 3 inches increases the weight of the head on the neck by 30 pounds and the pressure put on the muscles increases 6 times.

-Long term abnormal neck posture leads to muscle strain, disc herniations, arthritis, pinched nerves and instability.
+Long term abnormal neck posture leads to straining of muscles, disc herniations, arthritis, pinched nerves and instability.
 Poor health can result from stretching of the spinal cord.
-A major part of head, neck, jaw and shoulder pain is due to poor posture including fibromyalgia, myofascial pain syndrome, temporomandibular joint dysfunction and chronic fatigue syndromes.
+A major part of head, neck, jaw and shoulder pain is due, at least in part, to the effects of poor posture including fibromyalgia syndrome, myofascial pain syndrome, temporomandibular joint dysfunction and chronic fatigue syndromes.

-The extra pressure on the neck from altered posture flattens the normal curve of the cervical spine resulting in abnormal strain of muscles, ligaments, bones and joints of the neck causing the joints to deteriorate faster than normal resulting in degenerative joint disease or neck arthritis as indicated in an article published in the Spine Journal, recognized internationally as the leading journal in its field and the leading sub-speciality journal for the treatment of spinal disorders, 1986;6:591-694.
+The extra pressure on the neck from altered posture flattens the normal curve of the cervical spine resulting in abnormal strain of muscles, ligaments, bones and joints of the neck causing the joints to deteriorate faster than normal resulting in degenerative joint disease or spondylosis of the cervical spine

 Effects Of Poor Neck Posture

 The effects of poor posture goes far beyond just looking awkward.
-In fact according to the January 1994 issue of the American Journal of Pain Management, Posture and function are related in that poor posture is evident in patients with chronic pain related conditions including lower back pain, neck related headaches, and stress-related illnesses.
+In fact according to the January, 1994 issue of the American Journal of Pain Management, Posture and function are related in that poor posture is evident in patients with chronic pain related conditions including low back pain, headaches directly related to the neck, and stress-related illnesses.
 Posture affects and moderates every function from breathing to hormonal production.
 Spinal pain, headache, mood, blood pressure, pulse and lung capacity are among the functions most easily influenced by poor posture.